Pantawid Pamilyang Pilipino Program: Eligibility

 The poorest among poor families as identified by a 2003 Small Area Estimate (SAE) survey from the National Statistical Coordination Board (NSCB) are eligible.
 The poorest among the poor are selected through a proxy-means test.
 Economic indicators such as ownership of assets, type of housing, education of the household head, livelihood of the family and access to water and sanitation facilities are proxy variables to indicate the family economic category.
 Additional qualifications for households include having children 0–14 years old and/or pregnant women during the assessment.
 Applicants must agree on all the conditions set by the government to enter the program.

+Criticism

+Certain entitites had derided the program (among other similar ones offered by the Government of the Philippines) as causing the recipients to lose incentive to strive hard and just wait for the payouts, that in the words of Ramon Tulfo, "it promotes sloth, indolence or laziness among the lower sectors of society."